rodrigocfd/winlamb/README.md

 ## 3. Example

 This is a simple Win32 program written with WinLamb.
-Each window has a class, and messages are handled with C++11 lambdas.
+Each window has a class, and messages are handled with C++11 lambdas using [message crackers](internals/params_wm.h#L20).
 There's no need to write a message loop or window registering.

 *Declaration:* My_Window.h